zephyris/discoba_slfinder/README.md

 To record the output, pipe the output to a file.
 For example:
 `python3 slfinder.py transcriptome.fasta > sl.txt`

-Only a minimal output of the identified spliced leader sequence, its reverse complement and its whole and whole or in part frequencies will be written to the file.
+Only a minimal output of the identified spliced leader sequence, its reverse complement and its whole and whole or in part frequencies, will be written to the file.
 In this example, `sl.txt` will contain:
 ```
 AATAGAACAGTTTCTGTACTATATTG
 CAATATAGTACAGAAACTGTTCTATT